 Use 2 × 4-6g micro servos such as the Gening D541BB to keep the weight down and a small, light-weight motor like the AT2202 motors.

-Next-day UK delivery† with a one-hour window (Communicated by SMS or Email) is available for £6.95 on all our model aeroplane kits and accessories above £41.95.
-Or you can have your new aeroplane by mid-day the next day for just £9.95 – Just order by 3pm and choose the appropriate service in the list of shipping options in your basket.
-We also offer great shipping prices worldwide on all items using DHL services for fast and secure delivery of your items.
+Next-day UK delivery† with a one-hour window (Communicated by SMS or Email) is available for £7.95 on all our model aeroplane kits and accessories.
+Just order by 3pm and choose the appropriate service in the list of shipping options in your basket.
+We also offer great shipping prices worldwide on all items using DHL and Royal Mail services for fast and secure delivery of your items.

 † Mainland UK only.
 Charges and delivery duration for Scottish Highlands, Scottish/Western Isles, Northern Ireland and other Islands will be higher.